EARLYJAS

 Recorded Earl Scheelar’s house, Lafayette, California , Dec.
 1957 and Jan.
 1958.

-doing the recording, Stan Page, was using a “professional Ampex recorder,”
+the recording, Stan Page, was using a “professional Ampex recorder,” according to

-remember, in which almost 4,000 houses and apartment buildings went up in the
+almost 4,000 houses and apartment buildings went up in the conflagration and 25

 Sam Charters, the leader here, is better known, perhaps, as author of more than a